-Click on each link below to see supplies, set up and process information as well as quick science behind the activity information.
+Click on each link below to see information on supplies, set-up, processing, and the quick science behind the activity.

-Also, grab our free mini-pack which shares the science process in a fun and digestible way for young kids as well as a journal page you can pair with each activity for the older kiddos.
+Also, grab our free mini-pack above, which shares the science process in a fun and digestible way for young kids and includes a journal page you can pair with each activity for older kids.

 Tip: Dollar stores and grocery stores both carry mason jars or generic brands!
 I highly recommend having six on hand but one will do fine as well.